The Grand Teton's Upper Exum Climbing Route

 The cracks variation

-This is just around the corner from the base of the Golden Stair.
+This is just around the corner from the base of the Golden Staircase.
 Maybe it's a little harder.
 If so, not by much with sticky shoes.
-If you go even further to the NE, you will find even more cracks/slabs/etc to play with.
+If you go even further to the NE, you'll find even more cracks/slabs/etc to play with.
 They may be easier, or not, for you.
-They are shown below...
+They're shown below...

 Another variation further NW - grippy

 Climbers coming off the Petzoldt Ridge sometimes use this area to access the Exum Ridge.
 Maybe 5.6ish climbing for them to get here.
-They can also access the ridge further up the mountain.
+Most join the Exum Ridge by the Wind Tunnel.

 Let's get back to our standard route options....